Rowe Harding

-W. Rowe Harding (10 September 1901 – 10 February 1991) was a Welsh international rugby union wing who played club rugby for Swansea.
+W. Rowe Harding (10 September 1901 – 10 February 1991) was a Welsh international rugby union wing who played club rugby for Swansea, a barrister, and a judge.
 An intelligent player, Harding played for several teams at club and international level.
-In 1926 he attended Cambridge University and played for Cambridge in a varsity match.
-Rowe retired from rugby at the age of 28 when he was called to the bar, and would later become a Circuit Court judge in 1953.
-Harding spent his later life connected with all manner of sports.
-He was Welsh Rugby Union vice-president from 1953 to 1956, chairman and president of Glamorgan County Cricket Club, president of Swansea Lawn Tennis and Squash Rackets Club and patron of Cwmgors RFC.
+He attended Cambridge University and appeared in several varsity matches.
+He retired from rugby at the age of 28 when he was called to the bar, and would later become a County Court judge.
+He spent his later life connected with sports administration serving as Welsh Rugby Union vice-president as well as chairman and president of Glamorgan County Cricket Club.